ashutoshmjain/gita/src/mathuraChap01.md

 The root phoneme for the word "Truth" is `sàt` ( where `s` is pronounced as in "site" and rest as in `śat`).
 In essence, the `śat` for first hundred truths morphed into `sàt` - the pure provable truths.

 These truths could be realized through a set of pre-defined actions (`Yazna`).
 The idea was `Yazna` led to truth -> consistent practice led to deterministic outcomes.
-The definition of "Truth" was something unbelievable, but provable through controlled experiments - a scientific approach to segregate false claims from rigor.
+The definition of "Truth" was something unbelievable, but provable through controlled experiments - a scientific approach to segregate false claims from rigorous truth.
 Understandably, those were the times of voodoo magic.
 Having a proven "myth buster" institute was important for nascent science.

 > Rich patrons from near (and far) used to send the very best to realize `śat` - the true and open source techniques.
 They conducted `Yaznas` to benefit from the outcomes, and shared a part of their inflows with congregation -  a consistent source of wealth to congregation.
 >